codr7/alisp/README.md

 [420]
 ```

-Switching to a tail recursive implementation and increasing the number of repetitions to get more data.
+Let's switch to a tail recursive implementation and increase the number of repetitions to get more data.

 ```
 $ cd bench